w3c/event-timing/README.md

     // Whether or not the event was cancelable. readonly attribute boolean cancelable;
 };

+// Contains the number of events which have been dispatched, per event type. interface EventCounts {
+  readonly attribute unsigned long click;
+  ...
+  readonly attribute unsigned long touchmove;
+  ...
+};

+partial interface Performance {
+    // Contains the number of events which have been dispatched, per event type.
+Populated asynchronously. readonly attribute EventCounts eventCounts;
+};
 ```

 Make the following modifications to the "[to dispatch an event algorithm](https://www.w3.org/TR/dom/#dispatching-events)".

-Let `pendingEntries` be an initially empty list of `PerformanceEventTiming` objects.
+Let `pendingEventEntries` be an initially empty list of `PerformanceEventTiming` objects.

 Before step one, run these steps: